jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough/README.md

  https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu

-2. When your VM is ready use Azure Portal Cloud Shell to install and configure AML Widgets and lab dependencies.
+2. When your VM is ready use Azure Portal Cloud Shell to update AML SDK and install and configure AML Widgets and lab dependencies.
 This step is a temporary workaround.
-The next release of DSVM will include pre-installed AML Widgets and missing libraries..
+The next release of DSVM will include updated SDK, pre-installed AML Widgets.

 ```
 # Logon to your VM
 ssh <your username>@<vm ip address>

-# Install AML Widgets
+# Update SDK and nstall AML Widgets
 sudo -i
 conda activate py36
+pip install --upgrade azureml-sdk[notebooks,automl]
 jupyter nbextension install --py azureml.train.widgets
 exit